-The table is constructed such that the loss severity curve does not extend beyond the 1,000,000 per-occurrence limit, whereas the ALAE curve does not have an explicit cap.
-By convention, we are also including closed-without-pay claims in this analysis, at least to the extent that they contribute ALAE.
+It may not be obvious at a quick glance, but there is a strong dependence between loss and ALAE in this table; approximately a .500 linear correlation coefficient for Dietrichson Drilling.
+Larger losses are assumed to have larger dollars of associated expense, even though the ALAE percent decreases.
+It is also the case that the loss severity curve does not extend beyond the 1,000,000 Per-Occurrence limit, whereas the ALAE curve does not have an explicit cap.
+By convention, we are including closed-without-pay claims in this analysis, at least to the extent that they are likely to have contributed ALAE.

-This bivariate severity matrix becomes the input for the FFT model, and will again be denoted as M_r .
-The matrix of aggregate
+This bivariate severity matrix becomes the input for the FFT model, and will again be denoted as $M_x$ .
+The matrix of aggregate distributions, $M_z$ , is again given by the formula: